|All photos are copyrighted by their respective owners & should not be used for commercial purposes.

 association, it seems odd that someone wishing to cover up a murder would have spoken to Slatzer at all.

 Some fans feel strongly that Pat should speak out to set the record straight, as every year the rumours about Marilyn

 and her untimely demise seem to grow more lurid.
-Others go further in their criticism of Pat, believing that with her
+Others go further in their criticism of Newcomb, believing that with

 An alternative view might be that Pat was devoted to Marilyn while she was alive, and remains so long after her death.